terraform-yc-modules/terraform-yc-serverless/README.md

 Notes:
 - you should use existing service accounts that have right permissions for different resources
-- you should have your existing auxiliary resources
+- you should have your existing auxiliary resources (for example, cloud functions)
-- two examples are provided for you: connector with type yds, rule with type function; connector with type ymq and rule with type container
+- 4 examples are provided for you: 3 examples with one rule and 1 with multiple rules for eventrouter
+- legacy-rule is crucial for backward compatibility (merging legacy variables with new eventrouter_rules)

 ```
 resource "yandex_serverless_eventrouter_bus" "main" {